JimmyJHickey/jimmyjhickey.com/_posts/2019-09-16-ST703-Regression-Homework.md

 ![Confidence interval](../img/post_img/2019-09-16-ST703-Regression-Homework/1.2-CI.png)

 From the SAS output, we are 95% confident that the true correlation between the height of adult males and the average height of their parents is between 0.406407 and 0.508115.
+We also get the predicted correlation to be 0.45876.

 We can also double check this by hand.